On zero-divisors of semimodules and semialgebras: Zero-Divisors of McCoy Semialgebras

 Let $f\in Z(B)$.
 Since $B$ is a McCoy $S$-semialgebra, there is some $s\in S-\{0\}$ such that $s \cdot c(f) = 0$.
 This means that $c(f) \subseteq Z(S)$.
 But $Z(S) \subseteq \bigcup^n_{i=1} \textbf{p}_i$, so by Theorem \ref{PATsemirings}, there is an $1 \leq i \leq n$ such that $c(f) \subseteq \textbf{p}_i$ and finally $f\in \textbf{p}_i B$. \end{proof}

 \end{lemma}

 Let us recall that if $R$ is a ring and $B$ is an Ohm-Rush $R$-algebra, then $B$ is flat if and only if $c(r \cdot f) = r \cdot c(f)$ for any $r\in R$ and $f\in B$ \cite[Corollary 1.6]{OhmRush1972}.
-Since we are interested in the corresponding property for the content function on semialgebras, we believe it is a good idea to give a name to that.
-The term ``homogeneous" in the following definition stems from the definition of ``homogeneous functions" in mathematical analysis (Cf. \cite[Ch 1, §4.1]{Widder1989}).
+Since the corresponding property for the content function on semialgebras is useful as we will see in this section very soon, we believe it is a good idea to give a name to this property.
+It is good to mention that the use of the term ``homogeneous" in the following definition stems from the definition of ``homogeneous functions" in mathematical analysis (cf. \cite[Chap.
+1, §4.1]{Widder1989}).

 \begin{definition}

 Let $B$ be an Ohm-Rush $S$-semialgebra.
 We say the content function $c$ is homogeneous (of degree 1), if $c(s \cdot f) = s \cdot c(f)$ for each $s\in S$ and $f\in B$. \end{definition}